-- ✓ the nexus between the seized object and the items particularized in a search warrant - ✓ whether the intrinsic nature or appearance of the seized object gives probable cause to associate it with criminal activity; and - ✓ whether probable cause is the direct result of the executing officer's instantaneous sensor perceptions.
+- The nexus between the seized object and the items particularized in a search warrant; - Whether the intrinsic nature or appearance of the seized object gives probable cause to associate it with criminal activity; and - Whether probable cause is the direct result of the executing officer's instantaneous sensor perceptions.

-9.8.3 Lawful Right of Access
+17.8.3 Lawful Right of Access

 Finally, even if the officer can see the object from a place where he or she is lawfully present, the officer may not seize it unless he or she also has a lawful right of access to the object itself.
-Personal observations may convince an officer that criminal evidence is inside a premises.
+An officer's personal observations may establish that criminal evidence is inside a premises.
 But even when the evidence is contraband, the basic rule is that the government may not enter and seize it without a warrant, consent, or exigent circumstances.